-The funding period is October 1, 2019 through September 30, 2020.
+The funding period is to begin on or after December 2, 2019, through September 30, 2020.
 OVSJG anticipates making one (1) award for up to \$200,000.
 The successful applicant must demonstrate the capacity to implement the project no later than October 30, 2019.
 All grant expenditures must occur within this time frame.
 Any costs that are incurred either before the start of the project period or after the expiration of the project period are not allowable.
 The final product must be submitted to OVSJG for review by August 30, 2020.